vegaprotocol/vega/proto/doc/index.md

 <a name="vega.UpdateNetworkParameter"></a>

 ### UpdateNetworkParameter
-Update network configuration on Vega.
+Update network configuration on Vega

 | Field | Type | Label | Description |